Interrupt: System implementation

+Interrupts may be fully handled in hardware by the CPU, or may be handled by both the CPU and another component such as a programmable interrupt controller or a southbridge.

-If implemented in hardware as a distinct component, an interrupt controller circuit such as the IBM PC's Programmable Interrupt Controller (PIC) may be connected between the interrupting device and the processor's interrupt pin to multiplex several sources of interrupt onto the one or two CPU lines typically available.
+If an additional component is used, that component would be connected between the interrupting device and the processor's interrupt pin to multiplex several sources of interrupt onto the one or two CPU lines typically available.
 If implemented as part of the memory controller, interrupts are mapped into the system's memory address space.

+In systems on a chip (SoC) implementations, interrupts come from different blocks of the chip and are usually aggregated in an interrupt controller attached to one or several processors (in a multi-core system).

 Shared IRQs

 Multiple devices may share an edge-triggered interrupt line if they are designed to.
 The interrupt line must have a pull-down or pull-up resistor so that when not actively driven it settles to its inactive state, which is the default state of it.
 Devices signal an interrupt by briefly driving the line to its non-default state, and let the line float (do not actively drive it) when not signaling an interrupt.
 This type of connection is also referred to as open collector.
 The line then carries all the pulses generated by all the devices.
 (This is analogous to the pull cord on some buses and trolleys that any passenger can pull to signal the driver that they are requesting a stop.)
 However, interrupt pulses from different devices may merge if they occur close in time.
 To avoid losing interrupts the CPU must trigger on the trailing edge of the pulse (e.g. the rising edge if the line is pulled up and driven low).
 After detecting an interrupt the CPU must check all the devices for service requirements.

 Edge-triggered interrupts do not suffer the problems that level-triggered interrupts have with sharing.
 Service of a low-priority device can be postponed arbitrarily, while interrupts from high-priority devices continue to be received and get serviced.
-If there is a device that the CPU does not know how to service, which may raise spurious interrupts, it won't interfere with interrupt signaling of other devices.
+If there is a device that the CPU does not know how to service, which may raise spurious interrupts, it will not interfere with interrupt signaling of other devices.
 However, it is easy for an edge-triggered interrupt to be missed - for example, when interrupts are masked for a period - and unless there is some type of hardware latch that records the event it is impossible to recover.
 This problem caused many "lockups" in early computer hardware because the processor did not know it was expected to do something.
 More modern hardware often has one or more interrupt status registers that latch interrupts requests; well-written edge-driven interrupt handling code can check these registers to ensure no events are missed.